erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 As a rule of thumb, avoid convention plugins until the moment you copy and paste something from one build file to another.
 When that happens, it may be time to introduce a convention plugin.

-You can learn more about project organization and convention plugins in the Gradle documentation: https://docs.gradle.org/current/userguide/organizing_gradle_projects.html
+You can learn more about [build organization and convention plugins](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html) in the Gradle documentation.

 ## Conclusion